 Spin can also be tied to a game's power level (page 22), as such that no character can achieve a spin bonus greater than the skill cap.
-In practice, this won't affect most rolls that generate spin, but it will prevent attempts to boost rolls to truly outrageous levels.
+In practice, this won't affect most rolls that generate spin, but it will prevent attempts to boost rolls to truly outrageous levels and then "stack the table" with spin to use during the next exchange.